Hamiltonian Simulation by Qubitization: Overview of the Quantum Signal Processor

-When $\hat{H}$ is Hermitian, $\hat{W}^L$ produces Chebyshev polynomials $A[\hat{H}]=T_L[\hat{H}]$~\cite{childs2015quantum}.
-We call any function $[\cdot]$ of the signal $\hat{H}$ \emph{target operators} when they occur in the top-left block.
-The fact that Chebyshev polynomials are the best polynomial basis for $L_\infty$ function approximation~\cite{Meinardus2012} suggests that the target operator $A[\hat{H}]+i B[\hat{H}]$ could approximate any desired function with a judicious choice of controls on the ancilla register.
-As all Hermitian operators are also quantum observables, achieving this would be of great utility to designing measurements on quantum states.
-We call this the \emph{Observable transformations} problem. \\ \mybox[gray!20]{ \textbf{Observable transformations:} Given real functions $A,B:\mathbb{R}\rightarrow\mathbb{R}$, an $m$ qubit signal oracle $\hat{U}$, and dimension $d$ signal state $\ket{G}\in\mathbb{C}^{d}$ such that the $n$ qubit signal operator $\bra{G}\hat{U}\ket{G}=\hat{H}$ is Hermitian, create a unitary $\hat{W}_{\vec{\phi}}$ such that $\bra{G}\hat{W}\ket{G}=A[\hat{H}]+iB[\hat{H}]$. \begin{itemize}[noitemsep]\itemizevspace \item \textbf{Inputs:} (1) $\hat{W}$ obtained from qubitization of $\hat{U}$; (2) $\hat{G},\hat{G}^{\dag}$ from qubitization, (3) An integer $L>0$.
-(2) Real polynomials $A(x),B(x)$ of degree $L$ and parity $L$ that satisfy the conditions of Thm.~\ref{thm:AchievableAB}; (4) $m+1$ qubits. \item \textbf{Output:} $\hat{W}_{\vec{\phi}}\in\mathbb{C}^{2^{m+1}\times 2^{m+1}}$. \item \textbf{Runtime:} $L$ queries to inputs (1) and $L+1$ queries to inputs (2). $\mathcal{O}(1)$ primitive gates.
-Succeeds with probability $1$. \item \textbf{Procedure:} Thm.~\ref{thm:AchievableAB} in Sec.~\ref{Sec:Observable_Transformation}. \end{itemize} }
+Observe that $\hat{W}^N$ efficiently produces Chebyshev polynomials $T_N[\hat{H}]$~\cite{Childs2015LinearSystems}.
+We call any function $[\cdot]$ of the signal $\hat{H}$ \emph{target operators} when they occur in the top-left block and are thus automatically in standard-form.
+The fact that Chebyshev polynomials are the best polynomial basis for $L_\infty$ function approximation on an finite interval~\cite{Meinardus1967} suggests that the any target operator $f[\hat{H}]=A[\hat{H}]+i B[\hat{H}]$ could be approximated with a judicious choice of controls on the ancilla register.
+We present two implementation of the quantum signal processor described in~\cref{def:quantumsignalprocessor}.
+The first does not require any additional qubits beyond that for qubitization, and realizes a broad class of target operators $f$. \begin{theorem}[Ancilla-Free Quantum Signal Processing] A quantum signal processor can be implemented with the following properties. \\ \end{theorem}